info201a-su23/assignment-01-IZumiNGSA/report.md

 ![Wage Gap Visualization](wage-gap.png)

-The data visualization specifically shows the wage gap between men and women in various industries.
-It communicates that in all cases, men's wages are higher than women's, with the gap increasing in more male-dominated industries.
+The data visualization specifically shows the percentage of male earnings women are paid in different age.
+It communicates that in all cases, men's wages are higher than women's, with the gap increasing in younger group.

 > "The wage gap visualization in the Data Feminism book highlights the gender disparities in earnings across different sectors." - Data Feminism